corpnewt/USBMap/README.md

 *Alright kids, get out your cartography kits, we're going mapping!*

 If you've been reading diligently thusfar, you probably caught the short definition in the [Vocab Lesson](#vocab-lesson).
 We're going to expand on that a fair bit more though!
-Simply put, USB mapping is the process used to determing which port personalities correspond to which physical ports.
+Simply put, USB mapping is the process used to determine which port personalities correspond to which physical ports.

 ### A Little Background